onedesigns/one-user-avatar/readme.txt

 2. One User Avatar lets you upload your own Default Avatar.

 == Changelog ==

+= 2.5.0 =
+* Add compatibility for WordPress 6.6
+* Add support for retina avatars
+* Add trashed avatars view to library
+* Don't show confirmation dialog when moving avatar to the trash
+* Fix deprecated notices in avatars library
+* Fix avatar library counters
+* Fix undefined reference error in TinyMCE
+* Fix alert when uploading avatar using browser file uploader
+* Fix default avatars in admin when Gravatar is disabled
+* Fix PHP warnings in add user form
+* Fix activation and deactivation hooks
+* Fix unable to get user by slug or email in avatar shortcode
+* Fix unattached avatars showing for users with empty avatar meta
+* Fix avatar dimensions in BuddyPress

 = 2.4.0 =
 * Add compatibility for WordPress 6.3